rillonline/writing/kearsarge/kearsarge.md

 "So I've heard," Redman said.
 "Can you be specific?"

-"I'm afraid not," Captain Kidd said, "that might embarrass a irate or two around here."
+"I'm afraid not," Captain Kidd said, "that might embarrass a pirate or two around here."

 "What can you tell me about the Bender family."